fspaolo/mywebsite/content/work/research.md

 **Figure:** Modes of oscillation in the ice-shelf height time series. (left) The empirical orthogonal functions paired as EOFs 1–2, 3–4 (interannual components) and 5–6 (annual component).
 Note the phase quadrature (∼π/2 shift) between pairs. (right) The reconstruction of each pair of modes in the time domain.
 This is equivalent to filtering the original time series (in gray) with respect to particular frequencies.

-## Satellite Altimetry and Ice Shelf Trends
+## Ice-shelf thickness change from Satellite Altimetry

 *Multi-mission satellite altimetry to investigate long-term trends and variability in Antarctic ice-shelf thickness.*